mnot/I-D/json-home/draft.md

 precondition-req
 ----------------

+* Resource Hint Name: precondition-req
-Hints that the resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per {{I-D.ietf-httpbis-p4-conditional}}, to avoid conflicts due to concurrent updates.
+* Description: Hints that the resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per
+  {{I-D.ietf-httpbis-p4-conditional}}, to avoid conflicts due to concurrent updates.
+* Specification: [this document]

 Content MUST be an array of strings, with possible values "etag" and "last-modified" indicating type of precondition expected.